danielcbit/apcctrl/doc/manual/manual.rst

 ::

-    # exclude all apcupsd info by default
+    # exclude all apcctrl info by default
     *.info;local0.none                    /var/log/messages

-    # Everything for apcupsd goes here
+    # Everything for apcctrl goes here
-    local0.info;local0.!notice             /var/log/apcupsd.data
+    local0.info;local0.!notice             /var/log/apcctrl.data
-    local0.notice;local0.!warn            |/var/log/apcupsd.status
+    local0.notice;local0.!warn            |/var/log/apcctrl.status
-    local0.warn                            /var/log/apcupsd.events
+    local0.warn                            /var/log/apcctrl.events
     local0.warn                            /var/log/messages

-The Windows Version of apcupsd
+The Windows Version of apcctrl
 ==============================

-The Windows version of apcupsd has been tested on Win95, Win98, WinMe, WinNT, WinXP, and Win2000 systems.
-This version of apcupsd has been built to run natively on Windows (no Cygwin or other emulation layer needed).
-Even though the Win32 version of apcupsd is a port that relies on many Unix features, it is just the same a true Windows program.
-When running, it is perfectly integrated with Windows and displays its icon in the system icon tray, and provides a system tray menu to obtain additional information on how apcupsd is running (status and events dialog boxes).
+The Windows version of apcctrl has been tested on Win95, Win98, WinMe, WinNT, WinXP, and Win2000 systems.
+This version of apcctrl has been built to run natively on Windows (no Cygwin or other emulation layer needed).
+Even though the Win32 version of apcctrl is a port that relies on many Unix features, it is just the same a true Windows program.
+When running, it is perfectly integrated with Windows and displays its icon in the system icon tray, and provides a system tray menu to obtain additional information on how apcctrl is running (status and events dialog boxes).

-Once installed apcupsd normally runs as a system service.
+Once installed apcctrl normally runs as a system service.
 This means that it is immediately started by the operating system when the system is booted, and runs in the background even if there is no user logged into the system.

-Installing Apcupsd on Windows
+Installing apcctrl on Windows
 -----------------------------

-Normally, you will install the Windows version of apcupsd from the binaries.
+Normally, you will install the Windows version of apcctrl from the binaries.
 Starting with version 3.11.15, the Windows binaries are distributed with a full GUI installer driven by NSIS, the Nullsoft Scriptable Install System (http://nsis.sourceforge.net).